Ford India: Manufacturing facilities

 Ford India's main manufacturing plant located in Maraimalai Nagar, 45 kilometres (28 miles) from Chennai has a capacity to produce 150,000 cars on a two-shift basis and 200,000 with three shifts.
 In 2010–11, the company's yearly production crossed the 100,000 mark.

 As its new hatchback Figo was launched in March 2010, Ford Motor Company invested $500 million to double capacity of the plant to 200,000 vehicles annually and setting up a facility to make 250,000 engines annually.
 The engine plant opened for operations in January 2010.
 In 2012, the company invested a further $72 million to raise engine production capacity to 330,000 units.

 The company rolled out the Ford EcoSport in June 2013 with a $142 million investment.
 With the Ford EcoSport, the Chennai plant will ramp up to a capacity of 200,000 units.

 As part of its plan to launch 8 new vehicles by 2015, the car maker announced an intended investment of $1 billion for a new state-of-the-art manufacturing plant at Sanand, Gujarat on a 460-acre site.
 Installed manufacturing capacity was announced at 270,000 engines and 240,000 vehicles a year.
 The plant commenced production in 2014.
 Once the plant was fully operational, Ford India estimated it would have a cumulative capacity to make 440,000 cars and 610,000 engines annually.
 In May 2022, Tata Motors announced that it has signed an agreement to acquire a plant.

 In September 2021, the company announced it would cease production in India, citing growing losses and no sustainable path to profitability in the territory.

-In February 2022, Ford is decided to returning to the Indian market as an electric vehicle maker, but in May 2022 plans were scrapped indefinitely of this decision.
+In February 2022, Ford decided to returning to the Indian market as an electric vehicle maker, but in May 2022 plans were scrapped indefinitely of this decision.